JanDeulofeu/Zopa/README.md

 ## Implementation:

-To calculate the Loan repayment is been used the formula:
+To calculate the Loan repayment the following formula has been used:

  A= P * ( r(1+r)^n / (1+r)^n −1 )